TASMANIA – CRADLE MOUNTAIN – LAKE ST. CLAIR NATIONAL PARK

 I had four days completely to myself, something nearly incomprehensible to a mother of a young child.
 I couldn’t even remember the last time I had had this much time alone.
-But in between the last time and this time I had gone through some really difficult trials that deeply affected me.
+But in between the last time and this time I had gone through some really difficult trials and multiple traumas that deeply affected me.
 However, motherhood never allowed me a space of time long enough to process them, for motherhood’s constant demands necessitated virtually all of my time, attention and energies….which, I suppose, in a way, was a blessing in disguise.

 Within the very first hour of leaving my doorstep the emotional aftermath of these events consumed my thoughts, for I had no external demands with which to deflect them.
 I had never triaged, let alone, plumbed the depths of the damage caused by these events.
 However, I had my God and his Word (the Bible), which have always been all I ever needed in times of great difficulty.

 Many fears and worries assaulted me on my trip due to the spiritual, emotional and psychological stress I was under at that time.
 As I climbed Hanson’s Peak I cried out again and again, “Save me, O God, for the waters have come up to my neck.
 I sink in the miry depths where there is no foothold.
 I have come into the deep waters; the floods engulf me” (Psalm 69:1-2).
 It felt like too much for me, and I considered giving up and turning around.